Amino Acid Highlights

 5. Twenty amino acids are commonly found in proteins.
 The properties of the amino acids are determined by the composition of the R groups on each of them.

 6. Amino acids with non-polar side chains can be amphipathic (amphiphilic) because part of them is hydrophobic (water hating) and part is hydrophilic (water liking).

 7. Amino acids are grouped according to the properties of their R groups.
-You are responsible for knowing the names of the 20 amino acids, the groups they belong to as shown in class and the composition of any groups with ionizing side chains.
+You are responsible for knowing the names of the 20 amino acids, the groups your book puts them into and the composition of any groups with ionizing side chains.
 For example, so-called acidic amino acids have carboxyl groups (COOH/COO-) in their side chain.
 These include glutamic acid and aspartic acid.
 Loss of a proton from the side chain causes the side chain to be charged negatively.
 Gain of the proton causes the side chain to have no charge.